-Remembering A Man I Loved On The Anniversary Of His Death
+Remembering a Man I Loved on the Anniversary of His Death

-We found out that Leo was fighting pancreatic cancer in the fall of 2011 and in February of 2012 I took a week off from work and spent that entire week with Leo in Vermont.
-We chatted and napped.
+We found out that Leo was fighting pancreatic cancer in the fall of 2011 and in February of 2012, I took a week off from work and spent that entire week with Leo in Vermont.
+He and I chatted and napped.
 Laughed and cried.
 I think we both knew that it would be one of the last times we'd have together and so we soaked up every minute of our time.
-By June 18th, Leo was gone.
+By June 18th, my sweet Leo was gone.

 The morning Leo died I'd finally fallen asleep after tossing and turning for hours, not really knowing why.
 I woke up suddenly in the early morning hours and grabbed my phone thinking that it was ringing.
 It wasn't and so I went back to bed.
 A short time later I received the call that Leo had passed at the exact time I suddenly woke.
 There's no doubt that Leo was saying goodbye and I'm glad he did.

 I wish Leo had been alive to see me and my husband get married and to know our son- he'd be so happy.
 Jay and I have talked about baby names if we were to ever have another baby and have decided on the boy's name 'Jackson Leon.'
 We love the name 'Jackson' and 'Leon' would be a tribute to Jay grandfather (Leon) and my Leo.